fabric/fabric/docs/usage/execution.rst

 Password management
 ===================

-Fabric maintains an in-memory, two-tier password cache to help remember your login and sudo passwords in certain situations; this helps avoid tedious re-entry when multiple systems share the same password [#]_, or if a remote system's ``sudo`` configuration doesn't do its own caching.
+Fapric maintains an in-memory, two-tier password cache to help remember your login and sudo passwords in certain situations; this helps avoid tedious re-entry when multiple systems share the same password [#]_, or if a remote system's ``sudo`` configuration doesn't do its own caching.